mesqueeb/vuex-easy-access/docs/guide.md

 ## get() set() example

-First have our "player" with one primary Pokémon:
+Vuex Easy Access adds a `get()` and `set()` function on the store object, as can be seen in the following example:

 - module: `player/`
 - state: `{party: {primary: 'bulbasaur'}}`

-Now we need a page with an option to swap the primary Pokémon:
+We have a `player/` module with one `primary` Pokémon.
+Let's create a Vue component with an option to swap the primary Pokémon:

 ```html
 <template>